 (Source: Modern Healthcare)

-The state of Louisiana took an innovative approach to helping more people infected with Hepatitis C by partnering with the drug company who had created an effective, but cost-prohibitive therapy for the disease.
+The state of Louisiana took an innovative approach to helping more people infected with Hepatitis C by partnering with a drug company that had created an effective, but cost-prohibitive therapy for the disease.
 State Medicaid and correctional health systems were struggling to have the resources to help people in those systems.
-After the Louisiana Secretary of Health started exploring the possibility of invoking a federal patent law which would “force the manufacture of drugs for the public good” the drug company, Asegua, came to the table to negotiate.
+After the Louisiana Secretary of Health started exploring the possibility of invoking a federal patent law that would “force the manufacture of drugs for the public good” the drug company, Asegua, came to the table to negotiate.

 The result of this unique agreement was that Asegua would become the primary provider of Hepatitis C treatments for Louisiana’s state Medicaid and correctional populations for five years.
 In return, the drug company would provide as much medication as the state could dispense, instead of selling the medication per dose.

 The result is that more people were able to receive treatment and the Asegua still made money.
 Other states have followed suit, forming arrangements with other drug companies.
 Each state and drug company agreement has been different, but each promises to make treatment more accessible to patients.

 From cancer to other diseases, precision medicine is growing and becoming more effective.
 Artificial Intelligence (AI) and big data are now being used to help doctors make more informed decisions about precision medicine.

 Studies have shown that there can be issues matching up biomarker tests with targeted therapies.
 Creators of Via Pathways, an AI tool, are hopeful it will help inform doctors about which biomarker tests would be most effective.
 Combined with data, this new approach could help doctors create even better precision medicine therapies.
 Read more about this issue.

 When it comes to deciding on a Primary Care Physician or specialist, more and more people are drawn to online tools and telemedicine.